The Science Behind the Surface: Part 2

 Do you ever wonder why so many whiteboards never seem to stay white?
 Instead of a clean slate, a lot of whiteboards turn gray – filled with the ghosts of ideas past and unsolved formulas.
 All whiteboards may appear similar at first glance, but the materiality of the board’s surface plays a huge role in its performance and erasability.

-e³ CeramicSteel is the best material to buy if you want your whiteboard to remain white, because it combines the qualities of porcelain and steel to create a strong, nonporous surface.
+e³ CeramicSteel is the best material to buy if you want your whiteboard writing surface to remain white, because it combines the qualities of porcelain and steel to create a strong, nonporous surface.
 By testing the thickness of the enamel topcoat, we ensure the surface can handle continuous use for more than 50 years, while an erasability test guarantees you can use your whiteboard everyday without pigment from markers sticking around.

 Painted Steel Dry Erase Board